-In developing the values of the Subject Aircraft, mba did not inspect the Subject Aircraft or the records and documentation associated with the Subject Aircraft, but relied on partial information supplied by the Client.
+In developing the Values of the aircraft in this portfolio, mba did not inspect the aircraft or the records and documentation associated with the aircraft, but relied on partial information supplied by the Client.
 This information was not independently verified by mba.
 Therefore, mba used certain assumptions that are generally accepted industry practice to calculate the value of aircraft when more detailed information is not available.

-The principal assumptions for the Subject Aircraft are as follows:
+The principal assumptions for the aircraft in this portfolio are as follows:

-- 1. The aircraft is in good overall condition. - 2.
-The overhaul status of the airframe, engines, landing gear and other major components are the equivalent of mid-time/mid-life, or new, unless otherwise stated. - 3.
-The historical maintenance documentation has been maintained to acceptable international standards. - 4.
-The specifications of the aircraft are those most common for an aircraft of its type and vintage. - 5.
-The aircraft is in a standard airline configuration. - 6.
-The aircraft is current as to all Airworthiness Directives and Service Bulletins. - 7.
-Its modification status is comparable to that most common for an aircraft of its type and vintage. - 8.
-Its utilization is comparable to industry averages. - 9.
-There is no history of accident or incident damage. - 10.
-In the case of the Base Value, no accounting is made for lease revenues, obligations or terms of ownership unless otherwise specified. - 11.
-Aircraft that are less than three (3) years old have inherent maintenance included, and are therefore not maintenance adjusted.
+1. The aircraft is in good overall condition;

+2. The overhaul status of the airframe, engines, landing gear and other major components are the equivalent of mid-time/mid-life, or new, unless otherwise stated;

+3. The historical maintenance documentation has been maintained to acceptable international standards;

+4. The specifications of the aircraft are those most common for an aircraft of its type and vintage (subject to special adjustments for MTOW, engines and winglets);

+5. The aircraft is in a standard airline configuration;

+6. The aircraft is current as to all Airworthiness Directives and Service Bulletins;

+7. Its modification status is comparable to that most common for an aircraft of its type and vintage;

+8. Its utilization is comparable to industry averages;

+9. There is no history of accident or incident damage;

+10. In the case of the Base Value, no accounting is made for lease revenues, obligations or terms of ownership unless otherwise specified; and

+11. Aircraft that are less than two (2) years old have inherent maintenance included, and are therefore not maintenance adjusted.

-United Airlines, Inc. Job File #17833 Page 33 of 36 mba morten beyer & agnew
+United Airlines, Inc. Job File #16062 Page 27 of 30 mba morten beyer & agnew